sojwolf/iNaturalist_traits/README.md

 The iNaturalist and TRY downloads will contain files that look something like this:

 iNaturalist_filename: ```0354963-210914110416597.csv```

 TRY_filename: ```19287.txt```

 ### Link iNaturalist and TRY and generate trait maps

-Download the ```make_traitmaps/``` folder and execute the containing python script to generate 0.5 and 2 degree maps.
+Download the ```make_traitmaps/``` folder from this repository and execute the containing python script to generate 0.5 and 2 degree maps.

 ```
 python make_traitmaps.py -n iNaturalist_filename -t TRY_filename -f False
 ```

 Run-time is around 2 hours.
 If you would like to apply a basic fuzzy name matching, use -f True.
+You can remove the file ```iNat_TRY_log.csv``` if you do not need information on each observation for your analysis.
 Follow the more detailed workflow as documented in https://sojwolf.github.io/iNaturalist_traits/.

 ### Requirements